juggle-tux/go-crossfeed/README.md

 go-crossfeed
 ============================

-Playing around with fgms stuff adn crossfeed for fun in golang
+Playing around with fgms stuff and crossfeed for fun in golang

 replay/
 -------------------